 I really believe that an Amazon FBA business needs a higher ASP in order to make it long-term in this business.
 If selling on Amazon is a business for you and not a hobby, you want to make sure you’re getting paid like a business would pay you.
 One way to increase your ability to pay yourself out of your business is to increase your ASP.

 Sure, there are plenty of people who are able to make good money on Amazon with a lower ASP, for example book sellers or sellers in other categories that depend on high volume at low prices.
 Depending on your business model, you can really make a lot of money at high volume and low prices.
 But along with that type of business model also comes more work because you’re having to find and sell more items in order to make that volume.
-That type of business model also might require more outsourcing if you want to scale even larger, more sourcers to find your inventory, more listers and preppers, etc. I’m not saying this isn’t a viable business model; I’m saying that selling at a low ASP comes with a price.
+That type of business model also might require more outsourcing if you want to scale even larger, more sourcers to find your inventory, more listers and preppers, etc. I’m not saying selling at a low ASP isn’t a viable business model; I’m saying that it comes with a price.

 In my experience, my business has seen more growth when I have focused on finding items to resell at a higher ASP, rather than trying to increase my volume on low ASP items.
 I’ll share with you a few reasons why I believe this has been the case: